SamHSoftware/100-days-of-code/Python log: 2020_09_29-.md

 ### Day 10: October 8, 2020

-**Today's Progress**: LEarning how to develop unit tests for my functions.
+**Today's Progress**: Learning how to develop unit tests for my functions.

 **Thoughts:**
 #### Uses of unit testing: